kjellm/kjellm.github.com/event.markdown

 ##### A real projection

-Here I show how to maintain the current state for Releases using a real projection.
+For releases, I have chosen to maintain the current state using a real projection.
 This is done as I have described earlier by subscribing to domain events published by the event store.

-In this projection we also handle Recording events so that we can include all recordings associated with a given release.
-We also use them to derive an *artist* for the whole release.
+In this projection we also handle *recording events* so that we can include all recordings associated with a given release.
+We also use them to derive an *artist* for the whole release.[^in-memory-projection]

-Note: Again I have made an in-memory-only database.
-And again I hope that it will be easy for you to see how this could be changed to use something like a relational database or a search engine.

 ``` ruby